leematos/django-tracked-model/README.md

          <History: MyModel/2015-05-10 11:05:05.123534+00:00/Updated>]

-``History`` object contains timestamp and snapshot of changes made to an object, if ``save`` or ``delete`` was called with request provided, it will also contain author of changes and some connection meta data.
+``History`` object contains timestamp and snapshot of changes made to an object, if ``save`` or ``delete`` was called within request context, it will also contain author of changes and some connection meta data.

-Each snapshot can be used to recreate object to historical state with ``materialize`` method
+Each snapshot can be used to recreate object from historical state with ``materialize`` method

     >>> hist_create = history.first()
     >>> model_at_creation = hist_create.materialize()